mailgun/gubernator/README.md

 When using Reset Remaining, the `Hits` field should be 0.

-## Drain Overlimit Behavior
+## Drain Over Limit Behavior
-Users may add behavior `Behavior_DRAIN_OVERLIMIT` to the rate check request.
-A `GetRateLimits` call drains the remaining counter on first overlimit event.
+Users may add behavior `Behavior_DRAIN_OVER_LIMIT` to the rate check request.
+A `GetRateLimits` call drains the remaining counter on first over limit event.
 Then, successive `GetRateLimits` calls will return zero remaining counter and not any residual value.

-This facilitates scenarios that require an overlimit event to stay overlimit until the rate limit resets.
+This facilitates scenarios that require an over limit event to stay over limit until the rate limit resets.
 This approach is necessary if a process must make two rate checks, before and after a process, and the `Hit` amount is not known until after the process.